rgdonohue/foss4gna-2018/PITCHME.md

 ---

 ## Part III.
-How using Git plays promotes collaboration and builds community
+How using Git promotes collaboration and builds community